Loading

 A screenshot of Adobe Creative Cloud Express, our pick for the best free social media design tool for scaling a side hustle

 Adobe is the biggest name in graphic design, so it's no surprise they have an app designed for making social media and web graphics.
-Adobe Express (which was on this list previously as Adobe Spark; it was rebranded and updated last year) isn't as well known as Photoshop or Illustrator, but it's better for most people who are looking to create graphics to share on social media.
+Adobe Express isn't as well known as Photoshop or Illustrator, but it's better for most people who are looking to create graphics to share on social media.
 And it's free to get started.

-Express is an excellent standalone app for designing social media graphics, but it's hard to overlook its integration with the rest of Adobe's Creative Suite.
+Express is truly an excellent standalone app for designing social media graphics, but it's also hard to overlook its integration with the rest of Adobe's Creative Suite.
 If you plan to scale your business to the point where you need to use (and pay for) Adobe's more powerful tools, Express is the way to go.
-You can create libraries (in the Libraries tab of the sidebar) that are available across all your Adobe apps and pull in photos from Lightroom or brand elements from Illustrator.
-Adobe Stock images and graphics are also available throughout the app.
+You can access the same assets across the suite of apps, and premium features are even included on some plans.

-Adobe Express price: Free for basic features and 2GB of cloud storage; from $9.99/mo for premium features, such as logo upload and placement, branded templates and tools, additional Adobe apps, and 100GB of cloud storage.
+Adobe Express price: Free for 100,000+ templates, 25 AI credits per month, and 2GB of cloud storage; from $9.99/month for premium features, such as logo upload and placement, branded templates and tools, 250 AI credits per month, and 100GB of cloud storage.

 Best free social media design app for quickly making images to share on social media